staabm/staabm.github.io/_posts/2023-10-30-phpstan-filter-baseline.md

 This means, we take the projects baseline run it thru the `phpstan-baseline-filter` and replace the existing baseline with the filtered one.

-Now you can trigger your regular `vendor/bin/phpstan analyze` command which no longer ignores the filtered errors.
+Now you can trigger your regular `phpstan analyze` command which no longer ignores the filtered errors.
 That way you can work on the problems as you are used to based on PHPStan result list.

 Alternatively to `--exclude` you can also use `--include` to filter the baseline.